jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 I> to convert to HTML or PDF first (e.g,. using Pandoc) and then I> print.

+## Using a Standalone Markdown Previewer

+Another option for previewing files is to use an external viewer with `C-c C-c o`.
+The program used to preview files is specified by the `markdown-open-command` variable.

+`markdown-open-command`

+:   The command used for calling a standalone Markdown previewer
+    capable of opening Markdown source files directly (default:
+    `nil`).
+This command will be called with a single argument, the file name of the current buffer.

 # Customization {#customization}

 Although strictly speaking no configuration is *necessary*, there are